araujoarthur/geant4-learning-resources/guideinstall.md

 <p>
 The first step is to get Geant4's source code from their [official website](https://geant4.web.cern.ch/support/download).

-After downloaded, open your terminal and type[^1]:
+After you have it on your computer, open your terminal and type[^1]:
 [^1]: Please note that it won't work on non-english systems.
 To make it work, change `Documents` to whatever it means in you system's language.
 ```bash
     cd && mkdir ~/Documents/Geant4 -p && cd ~/Documents/Geant4